Skip To Main Content

 Algebra I

-A study of elementary algebra that includes performing the four basic operations on directed numbers and developing the basic language skills needed for other areas of mathematics.
+A study of algebra that includes performing the four basic operations on directed numbers and developing the basic language skills needed for other areas of mathematics.
 Prerequisite – Transitions to Math, or placement based on Leap scores.
-Students sit for End of Course Test.
+Students sit for LEAP test.

 Algebra I – Honors

 In addition to the Algebra I curriculum, Honors Algebra I requires the students to present at least two class presentations and participate in at least one competition.
 Other supplemental activities, such as ACT/SAT preparation, are expected of the students.
-Students sit for End of Course Test.
+Students sit for LEAP Test.

 Algebra II